chef/supermarket/dev-docs/automate_supermarket_integration.md

 ## Create Supermarket services in automate

+We have already raised a PR with most changes [here](https://github.com/chef/automate/pull/6821).
+Explaination of change is following.

 In automate all habitat services reside under path [components](https://github.com/chef/automate/tree/main/components).

 For supermarket we have 5 habitat services working together for the application to come up -